 Essential equipment for bicycle safety

-When you're out on a bike, the equipment you carry is almost as important as the bike itself.
-It's not just a matter of complying with the regulations, but also making sure that every ride is safe and comfortable.
-Here's everything you need to know to get the right gear and enjoy it without worry.
+When you go cycling, the equipment you wear is almost as important as the bike itself.
+It's not just a matter of complying with regulations, but also ensuring that every ride is safe and comfortable.
+Here's everything you need to know to equip yourself properly and enjoy your ride without worries.

 Helmets

-A helmet is your best ally when cycling.
-Although it is not mandatory in some areas (for example, for adults in the city), wearing one can save you a lot of trouble in the event of a fall or accident.
-It is a basic element of bicycle safety, as it protects the most vulnerable part of your body: your head.
+A helmet is your best friend when cycling.
+Although it's not mandatory in some areas (for example, for adults in the city), wearing one can save you a lot of trouble in the event of a fall or accident.
+It's a basic element of bicycle safety, as it protects the most vulnerable part of your body: your head.

-Make sure the helmet you choose is certified (look for the EN 1078 label), fits snugly and covers the entire top of your head, including your forehead.
+Make sure the helmet you choose is approved (look for the EN 1078 label), fits properly, and covers the entire top of your head, including your forehead.
 If it also has ventilation and built-in lights, even better.

 Lights and reflectors

-If you also carry reflective accessories on your clothes or backpack, even better.
-The more visible you are on the road, the less likely it is that a car or pedestrian won't see you.
+If you also wear reflective accessories on your clothing or backpack, even better.
+The more visible you are on the road, the less likely a car or pedestrian will miss you.

 Appropriate clothing

-You don't have to dress like a pro to ride, but it's important to choose comfortable, safe clothing.
-Look for tight-fitting clothes that won't get caught in your pedals or chain.
-If you're going out at night, choose clothing with reflective details to make sure others can see you from a distance.
+You don't have to dress like a pro to ride a bike, but it is important to choose comfortable and safe clothing.
+Look for fitted clothing that won't get caught in the pedals or chain.
+If you're going out at night, choose clothing with reflective details to ensure others can see you from a distance.

-In winter, gloves are a must to protect you from the cold and keep a good grip on the handlebars.
-And if there is a chance of rain, a light raincoat is always useful.
+In winter, gloves are essential to protect you from the cold and maintain a good grip on the handlebars.
+And if there's a chance of rain, a light raincoat is always a good idea.

 Brakes

-Nothing guarantees safety on your bike like properly maintained brakes.
-Whether they're caliper or disc brakes, make sure they're working properly before you set off.
-Disc brakes are generally more effective in wet conditions or on rough terrain, while caliper brakes are easier to maintain and less expensive.
+Nothing guarantees safety on a bike better than brakes in good condition.
+Whether caliper or disc, make sure they're working properly before you ride.
+Disc brakes are generally more effective in rainy conditions or on rough terrain, while caliper brakes are easier to maintain and more economical.

-Check that the brake pads are not worn and that the cables are properly tensioned.
+Check that the brake pads are not worn and that the cables are tight.
 This simple check can save you unnecessary scares on the road.

 Accessories that add security